Do it yourself super

 If there is more than one member in your SMSF, have you written a plan outlining what will happen in the event of ill health, death, relationship breakdown, or waning interest?

-In addition to the usual investments such as shares, term deposits and managed funds, SMSF’s can facilitate investment in direct property.
+In addition to the usual investments such as shares, term deposits and managed funds, SMSF’s can facilitate invest in direct property.
 You can also hold alternative assets such as antiques and artwork in an SMSF.
 Many SMSF’s hold collectibles such as artwork, jewellery, antiques, coins, stamps, vintage cars and wine.
 There are very strict rules on holding these assets in your SMSF such as that artwork cannot be displayed in your home or business, drive a vintage car, wear jewellery or drink the wine.